zapier/zapier-platform/schema-to-ts/README.md

 This tool is not intended to be pushed to NPM, but rather to be used during development of the Zapier Platform CLI.
-This is why it has been placed as a top-level package in this repo, and not in `packages/` and managed by Lerna.
+This is why it has been placed as a top-level package in this repo, and not in `packages/`.

 ## Development